steven-the-qa/portfolio-website/src/content/pages/community.md

 ### Non-Coding Tech Careers

+Most people think about breaking into tech and immediately think they need to learn how to code.
+I got together with a few friends on Tech Twitter so we could lead a discussion about non-coding career options.

 <a href="https://x.com/i/spaces/1zqJVqvZgwVGB/peek" target="_blank" rel="noopener noreferrer">Audio Recording</a>
 <img alt="ADPList 1000 Mentorship Minutes Achievement" src="/non_coding_tech_careers_space.jpeg" style="width: 60%" />

 ## _Newsletters_

 ### Test Quest

+Most of the DMs I get from QA professionals are about how to navigate the job market.
+So I made a newsletter.

 <a href="https://chasingquality.ck.page/" target="_blank" rel='noopener noreferrer'>Sign up for Test Quest</a>
 ![Test Quest](/test_quest_newsletter.png)